 - Water bottle (I highly recommend Contigo bottles.
 I’ve used Nalgenes and Camelbaks, but my Contigo bottle is the best!)

-- Flashlight (power outages are frequent)
+- Flashlight or a headlamp (power outages are frequent)

 - Earplugs in case you live next to a mosque or have crazy roosters outside your bedroom window like I do.
 Now I’m used to it, but sometimes earplugs were invaluable.